-SAN FRANCISCO, CA – – A commission co-chaired by a former US Surgeon General released a report today concluding that the Pentagon's ban on transgender military service is not based on sound medical reasoning, according to the Associated Press.
+SAN FRANCISCO, CA - March 13, 2014 - A commission co-chaired by a former US Surgeon General released a report today concluding that the Pentagon's ban on transgender military service is not based on sound medical reasoning, according to the Associated Press.
 In one of the first and most detailed assessments of the basis and impact of the current policy, the Transgender Military Service Commission examined all medical and psychological aspects of transgender military service, and found inconsistencies and inaccuracies in the Pentagon's rationale for the exclusionary policy, which remains in affect despite the scrapping of "don't ask, don't tell."
 Click here to read more.
-Click here for the full report.
+Click here to read the full report.

 SAN FRANCISCO, CA -- May 22, 2014 -- Two UCLA scholars have released a new research memorandum estimating the number of currently-serving as well as veteran military personnel.
 According to the new memo, Transgender Military Service in the United States, 15,500 transgender personnel are serving currently in the active, reserve and guard components, and 134,300 transgender individuals are veterans of military service.
 The scholars, Dr. Gary J. Gates and Dr. Jody L. Herman, report that transgender citizens are approximately twice as likely to serve in the military as non-transgender Americans.